YacineOuhrouche/Circuits_Repo/BJT_Circuits/Small_Signal_Amplifier/README.md

 ## 💡 Conclusion
 Small-signal amplifiers are crucial in electronics for amplifying weak signals without distortion.
 Understanding their working principles helps in designing efficient analog circuits.

-This repository provides a practical guide to small-signal amplifiers using **NPN BJTs** with simulations and schematics.